Azure/azure-docs-sdk-java/docs-ref-conceptual/intellij/azure-toolkit-for-intellij-sign-in-instructions.md

 ## Sign out of your Azure account

-After you have configured your account by using the preceding steps, you will be automatically signed in each time you start IntelliJ IDEA.
+After you have configured your account by preceding steps, you will be automatically signed in each time you start IntelliJ IDEA.
 However, if you want to sign out of your Azure account, do the following.

 * In IntelliJ IDEA, open Azure Explorer side bar, click **Azure Sign Out** and confirm.(You may also sign out from menu Tools/Azure/Azure Sign Out)